Skip to Content

 My horse can’t eat hay anymore.
 What should I feed?

 Complete senior feeds soaked to a mash replace hay’s fiber and calorie contribution.
-Purina Equine Senior and Triple Crown Senior are designed to serve as full hay replacements when needed.
+Purina Equine Senior and Triple Crown Senior are designed to serve as full hay replacements.
 Standlee soaked hay pellets or cubes (alfalfa or timothy) are also excellent for horses who need forage fiber without long stems.
-Feed in 3–4 meals daily when replacing all hay, and ensure water access is constant.
+Feed in 3–4 meals daily when replacing all hay and ensure constant water access.